Brokk-Sindre/ft-oda-documentation/docs/appendix/historical-coverage/data-migration.md

     """
     orphaned_references = []

-    # Check SagAktør relationships
+    # Check SagAktÃ¸r relationships
     orphaned_sag_actors = query_database("""
-        SELECT sa.id FROM SagAktør sa
+        SELECT sa.id FROM SagAktÃ¸r sa
-        LEFT JOIN Aktør a ON sa.aktørid = a.id
+        LEFT JOIN AktÃ¸r a ON sa.aktÃ¸rid = a.id
         WHERE a.id IS NULL
     """)

     # Check voting records
     orphaned_votes = query_database("""
         SELECT s.id FROM Stemme s
-        LEFT JOIN Aktør a ON s.aktørid = a.id
+        LEFT JOIN AktÃ¸r a ON s.aktÃ¸rid = a.id
         WHERE a.id IS NULL
     """)